 Inner Melbourne Framework Plan

-It is understood that an ‘Inner Melbourne Framework Plan’ was being prepared 2016 by the Victorian Planning Authority to provide more specific guidance on the planning and redevelopment of Melbourne’s multiple inner city renewal areas.
-This plan should reveal more about the capacity of these precincts to accommodate housing and employment, infrastructure needs, and the role for the ‘other’ inner city renewal areas identified in Plan Melbourne.
-Further development and refinement of this plan would align with Action 1 in the implementation plan.
+It is understood that an ‘Inner Melbourne Framework Plan’ was being prepared in 2016 by the Victorian Planning Authority to provide more specific guidance on the planning and redevelopment of Melbourne’s multiple inner-city renewal areas.
+This plan, when complete, should reveal more about the capacity of these precincts to accommodate housing and employment, infrastructure needs, and the role for the ‘other’ inner city renewal areas as identified in earlier iterations of Plan Melbourne.
+Further development and refinement of this plan would align with Action 1 in the Plan Melbourne implementation plan.

 Summary

-The key issues (omissions) in these documentof relevance to the SEES :
+The key issues (and omissions) identified in these documents of relevance to the SEES include:

 The concept of an expanded central city is a core principle in Plan Melbourne.
-Yarra is include in the definition of this central city area.
+Yarra is included in the definition of this expanded central city area.

 Yarra’s health and education precincts are nominated as precincts of State Significance in the Plan.
 The Action Plan includes an action to reviewed planning for health and education precincts to support their effective operation, growth and expansion.